evangibson/rsna-pneumonia-2018/README.md

 Ensuring that we maintain reasonably consistent demographic spreads when determining training and test sets will be imperative.
 Exploratory analysis will assist in that effort.

-Making sure we understanding the pneumonia spread in these images will help us to identify anomalies in our predictions.
+Making sure we understand the pneumonia spread in these images will help us to identify anomalies in our predictions.

 #### Heatmap of Pneumonia Presence in the Sample Images
 🔧 _Image incoming_ 🔧